PyTorch

 Key Features

-- Native FP8 & 4-bit Support: First-class support for low-precision training and inference to reduce memory footprint for large language models.
+• Low-Precision Training: Support for reduced-precision training and inference to cut the memory footprint of large language models.

-- ExecuTorch: Unified on-device AI stack for deploying high-performance models to mobile, wearables, and edge devices.
+• ExecuTorch: On-device AI stack for deploying models to mobile and edge devices.

-- Dynamic Computational Graphs: The industry's most flexible and debuggable engine for frontier AI research.
+• Dynamic Computational Graphs: A flexible, debuggable eager-mode engine for research.

 How It Works